MikeDigitize/JSFundamentals/README.md

 ```

-The above demonstrates the difference in resulting value when declaring a variable with a literal or via a constructor.
-As a constructor returns an object, the memory footprint of is obviously larger than that of a primitive however what if, for example, you had a primitive string that needed access to its length property (on the String prototype)?
+The above demonstrates the difference in resulting value when defining a variable as a literal or via a constructor.
+As a constructor returns an object, the memory footprint of is obviously larger than that of a primitive.
+But what if, for example, you had a primitive string that needed access to its length property (on the String prototype)?
 It wouldn't be unreasonable to assume the string would've needed to be created via its constructor to get access to this property, as a primitive is only the value and doesn't inherit from the constructor.
 Fortunately this is not the case.

 When attempting to access a prototype property on a literal, JavaScript coerces the primitive into an object for the operation, giving temporary access to static and prototypal properties.
 As soon as the operation is completed these properties are garbage collected and the variable is restored to a primitive value.